 AAPIP incorporated in 1991 and immediately tapped an unmet need in philanthropy, doubling its membership between 1991 and 1993.
 “We found comfort in the ‘safe space’ that AAPIP provided to meet other APAs who were interested in the same issues and facing the same challenges as foundation staff,” says Lisa Philp, a former AAPIP board chair who joined the organization shortly after it was created.
-In 1994, AAPIP hired it’s first executive director, Marjorie Fujiki, who was followed by Moira Shek (1999-2001), Peggy Saika (2002-2015) and Cora Mirikitani who started her tenure as President and CEO in 2015.
+In 1994, AAPIP hired its first executive director, Marjorie Fujiki, who was followed by Moira Shek (1999-2001), Peggy Saika (2002-2015), Cora Mirikitani (2015-2019), and Patricia Eng who started her tenure as President & CEO in 2019.

 From the start, AAPIP also recognized that it needed a strong local presence in order to affect change and create national impact.
 To do so, it established a regional chapter structure that now includes ten cities in the Northeast Region, Midwest Region, the Northwest Region and in Northern and Southern California.

-Over its 27-year history, AAPIP has grown dramatically from a small, dedicated group of philanthropic professionals to a robust national network of funders and community leaders who are committed to expanding resources, connecting leadership and advocating for change to create a more just and equitable society for AAPI communities.
+Over three decades, AAPIP has grown dramatically from a small, dedicated group of philanthropic professionals to a robust national network of funders and community leaders who are committed to expanding resources, connecting leadership and advocating for change to create a more just and equitable society for AAPI communities.